google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-ACACIA GUM-(47)அரேபிக் கம் Skip to main content

 அன்பர்களே சஹாரா பாலைவனத்தின் செடிகளை அறிவீர்களா?

-It is an important ingredient in shoe polish, and can be used in making homemade incense cones.
+It is an important ingredient in shoe polish and can be used in making homemade incense cones.
 It is also used as a lickable adhesive, for example on postage stamps andcigarette papers.
 Lithographic printers employ it to keep the non-image areas of the plate receptive to water.
-This treatment also helps to stop oxidation of aluminium printingplates in the interval between processing of the plate and its use on a printing press.
+This treatment also helps to stop the oxidation of aluminum printing plates in the interval between the processing of the plate and its use on a printing press.

 Photography

-The historical photography process of gum bichromate photography uses gum arabic mixed with ammonium or potassium dichromateand pigment to create a coloured photographic emulsion that becomes relatively insoluble in water upon exposure to ultraviolet light.
+The historical photography process of gum bichromate photography uses gum arabic mixed with ammonium or potassium dichromate and pigment to create a colored photographic emulsion that becomes relatively insoluble in water upon exposure to ultraviolet light.
 In the final print, the acacia gum permanently binds the pigments onto the paper.

 Printmaking

-It is also possible to print from black and white photocopies using a 50% Gum arabic solution.
-This is carefully sponged onto the photocopy, and oil-based ink of any colour is rollered over the photocopy.
+It is also possible to print from black and white photocopies using a 50% Gum Arabic solution.
+This is carefully sponged onto the photocopy, and oil-based ink of any colour is rolled over the photocopy.
 The ink can be removed fairly easily from the white areas by carefully wiping with a damp sponge and the "paper plate" used to print using an etching press.

 Pyrotechnics